 How would you like to have been Ananias?
 Ananias is minding his own business when the Lord sends him instructions in a vision.
 The Lord calls, and Ananias responds willingly, “Here I am, Lord.”
 Unfortunately, after he hears what the Lord has in mind, Ananias isn’t particularly pleased.
 God sends Ananias to go see Paul.

-the Lord said to him, “Go, for he is an instrument whom I have chosen to bring my name before Gentiles and kings and before the people of Israel; I myself will show him how much he must suffer for the sake of my name.”
+But the Lord said to Ananias, “Go!
+This man is my chosen instrument to carry my name before the Gentiles and their kings and before the people of Israel.
+I will show him how much he must suffer for my name.”
 (Acts 9:15-16)

 Incidentally, this is where we personally can run into our own challenge.
 Sometimes we’re called to bring the message of forgiveness and welcome to a person we personally don’t like.
 We may have very good reasons for the way we feel.
 After all, forgiveness is for having done wrong, and sometimes the wrong that has been done is to us, or caused hurt to someone we love.
 Sometimes there are folks who we hope will get what they deserve, because what they’ve done is truly nasty.

-Ananias does as he is instructed, and he leads Paul into the life that’s to be his destiny.
+Ananias does as he’s instructed, and he leads Paul into the life that’s to be his destiny.

-So Ananias went and entered the house.
-He laid his hands on Saul and said, “Brother Saul, the Lord Jesus, who appeared to you on your way here, has sent me so that you may regain your sight and be filled with the Holy Spirit.”
+Then Ananias went to the house and entered it.
+Placing his hands on Saul, he said, “Brother Saul, the Lord—Jesus, who appeared to you on the road as you were coming here—has sent me so that you may see again and be filled with the Holy Spirit.”

-And immediately something like scales fell from his eyes, and his sight was restored.
-Then he got up and was baptized, and after taking some food, he regained his strength.
+Immediately, something like scales fell from Saul’s eyes, and he could see again.
+He got up and was baptized, and after taking some food, he regained his strength.
+Saul spent several days with the disciples in Damascus.
 (Acts 9:17-19)

-Paul begins his ministry right there in Damascus, and it was successful:
+Paul began his ministry right there in Damascus, and it was successful:

-For several days he was with the disciples in Damascus, and immediately he began to proclaim Jesus in the synagogues, saying, “He is the Son of God.”
-All who heard him were amazed and said, “Is not this the man who made havoc in Jerusalem among those who invoked this name?
-And has he not come here for the purpose of bringing them bound before the chief priests?”
-Saul became increasingly more powerful and confounded the Jews who lived in Damascus by proving that Jesus was the Messiah.
+At once he began to preach in the synagogues that Jesus is the Son of God.
+All those who heard him were astonished and asked, “Isn’t he the man who raised havoc in Jerusalem among those who call on this name?
+And hasn’t he come here to take them as prisoners to the chief priests?”
+Yet Saul grew more and more powerful and baffled the Jews living in Damascus by proving that Jesus is the Christ.
 (Acts 9:20-22)

-Of course the success brought Paul to the attention, of those who were once his allies and friends.
+Of course this success brought Paul to the attention of those who were once his allies and friends.

-This escape was only the first of many adventures and misadventures in Paul’s career as an apostle.
+This escape was only the first of many adventures and misadventures in Paul’s career as an evangelist.

 Ultimately Paul came to Jerusalem, which was the center of the early church in those first days before the destruction of the Temple.
 Unfortunately his old reputation was well established and remembered.

-When he had come to Jerusalem, he attempted to join the disciples; and they were all afraid of him, for they did not believe that he was a disciple.
+When he came to Jerusalem, he tried to join the disciples, but they were all afraid of him, not believing that he really was a disciple.
 (Acts 9:26)

 Fortunately there was Barnabas to give him a reference.

-Barnabas took him, brought him to the apostles, and described for them how on the road he had seen the Lord, who had spoken to him, and how in Damascus he had spoken boldly in the name of Jesus.
-So he went in and out among them in Jerusalem, speaking boldly in the name of the Lord.
+But Barnabas took him and brought him to the apostles.
+He told them how Saul on his journey had seen the Lord and that the Lord had spoken to him, and how in Damascus he had preached fearlessly in the name of Jesus.
+So Saul stayed with them and moved about freely in Jerusalem, speaking boldly in the name of the Lord.
 (Acts 9:27-28)

 In true Pauline fashion, his enthusiasm drew out strong opposition.

-He spoke and argued with the Hellenists; but they were attempting to kill him.
-When the believers learned of it, they brought him down to Caesarea and sent him off to Tarsus.
+He talked and debated with the Grecian Jews, but they tried to kill him.
+When the brothers learned of this, they took him down to Caesarea and sent him off to Tarsus.
 (Acts 9:29-30)

-At the end of this part of his story, Paul is sent back to Tarsus a completely different person, from the talented young student who had set out years earlier.
-He was on his way to being the evangelist who sent the Gospel all across the Roman world.
+At the end of this part of his story, Paul is sent back to Tarsus a completely different person from the talented young student who had set out years earlier.
+He was on his way to being the evangelist who carried the Gospel all across the Roman world.